launchdarkly/terraform-provider-launchdarkly/website/docs/r/project.html.markdown

 - `name` - (Required) The project's name.

+- `environments` - (Required) List of nested `environments` blocks describing LaunchDarkly environments that belong to the project.
+When managing LaunchDarkly projects in Terraform, you should always manage your environments as nested project resources.
+To learn more, read [Nested Environments Blocks](#nested-environments-blocks).

+-> **Note:** Mixing the use of nested `environments` blocks and [`launchdarkly_environment`](/docs/providers/launchdarkly/r/environment.html) resources is not recommended. `launchdarkly_environment` resources should only be used when the encapsulating project is not managed in Terraform.

 - `include_in_snippet - (Optional) Whether feature flags created under the project should be available to client-side SDKs by default.

 - `tags` - (Optional) The project's set of tags.

-- `environments` - (Optional) List of nested `environments` blocks describing LaunchDarkly environments that belong to the project.
-Use the nested `environments` blocks instead of the `launchdarkly_environment` resource when you wish to override the default behavior of creating `Test` and `Production` environments during project creation.
-To learn more, read [Nested Environments Blocks](#nested-environments-blocks).

--> **Note:** Mixing the use of nested `environments` blocks and [`launchdarkly_environment`](/docs/providers/launchdarkly/r/environment.html) resources is not recommended.

 ### Nested Environments Blocks